Dryer Smells Burning

 How often should I clean my dryer vent?

-What if cleaning doesn’t fix the smell?
+What if cleaning doesn’t solve the smell?

 "How do I file a claim?"